Apple to return some Mac production to U.S. in 2013

 Apple declined to comment beyond the interview.

-"At the end of the day, Apple knows moving production to the U.S. means lower profits for Apple," said a senior executive at Taiwan's Quanta Computer Inc who declined to be named because of the companies' business relationship.

-"If Apple is really serious about moving production to the U.S., they would need to invest 10 times or even 100 times of that amount.
-We see only a minor impact on Apple suppliers."

-Cross Research analyst Shannon Cross said it made sense for Apple to bring some manufacturing back to the United States, because some components were already being produced there.
+Cross Research analyst Shannon Cross said it made sense for Apple to bring some manufacturing back to the United States, because some components were already being produced here.

 Cross pointed to other potential benefits of U.S. manufacturing, including mitigating the risk of intellectual property theft.

 Cook has said in the past that he would like to see more of the company's products assembled back home, but declining U.S. manufacturing expertise made that difficult.
-Apple makes applications processors for the iPad and iPhone via Samsung Electronics in Austin, Texas, and sources glass for the same devices from a Corning facility in Kentucky.
+The company currently makes applications processors for the iPad and iPhone via Samsung Electronics in Austin, Texas, and sources glass for the same devices from a Corning facility in Kentucky.

-IHS iSuppli, a research firm that tracks supply chains, said the company now outsources production of notebook personal computers to Taiwan's Quanta Inc and Foxconn, which also makes the iPhone and iPad, and Pegatron Corp.
-Foxconn and Quanta have U.S. facilities.

-"Apple's move appears to be a symbolic effort to help improve its public image, which has been battered in recent years by reports of labour issues at its contract manufacturing partners in Asia," Craig Stice, senior principal analyst for computer systems at His.
-"However, given Apple's high profile in the market, the company's 'insourcing' initiative could compel other companies to follow suit and transfer production to the United States over the next few years."

 MAKING STRIDES

+Apple's shares rose 1.3 percent on Thursday, a day after they fell 6.4 percent - their biggest single-day loss in almost four years.

-Analysts say the stock, which has fallen steadily since September, has come under pressure from investors worried about the rapidly intensifying competition from Google Inc's Android products.
+Analysts say the stock, which has been falling steadily since September, has come under pressure from investors worried about the rapidly intensifying competition from Google Inc Android products.

 "It seems to me like a nice time for Apple to do something," Gartner analyst Carolina Milanesi said.
 "If it can be a profitable business, and others follow, then Apple has shown the way."

-Lenovo Group Ltd - China's largest PC maker - said this year it will move a limited amount of computer manufacturing to North Carolina, to be closer to the market.
+And Lenovo - China's largest PC maker - this year said it will move a limited amount desktop and laptop computer manufacturing to North Carolina to be closer to the market.

-"Lenovo's announcement appears to have flown under the radar," said Jeffrey Wu, senior analyst for OEM research at IHS.

-"Apple is a company that is always in the spotlight, and the company's image sets the standard in the PC world.
-If Apple is doing it, will others follow?"